reddevill007/System-Design-Simplified/README.md

 **System Design is like planning this party.**

-In tech, it's about designing a system (like Facebook, Netflix, or Uber) so that it works well when thousands, millions, or even billions of people use it.
+In tech, it’s about designing a system (like Facebook, Netflix, or Uber) so that it works well when thousands, millions, or even billions of people use it.

 ---

 ### **Why do we need System Design?**

-Let's stick to the party example:
+Let’s stick to the party example:

 - If you only make snacks for 10 people, the other 490 guests will be _hangry_ (like designing for low capacity).
 - If you hire just one DJ with no backup, the vibe will die if their laptop crashes (no redundancy).